 Certain provisions of this interim guidance provide transition relief intended to facilitate compliance with the reporting requirement under § 6051(a)(14).
-See Q&A-3 (relief for employers filing fewer than 250 Forms W-2); Q&A-6 (relief with respect to certain Forms W-2 furnished to terminated employees before the end of the year); Q&A-17 (relief with respect to multiemployer plans); Q&A-18 (relief for HRAs); Q&A-20 (relief with respect to certain dental and vision plans); and Q&A-21 (relief with respect to self-insured plans of employers not subject to COBRA continuation coverage or similar requirements).
-Future guidance may limit the availability of some or all of this transition relief; however, such guidance will be prospective only and will not be applicable earlier than January 1 of the calendar year beginning at least six months after its date of issuance.
-In no case will such guidance limit the availability of this transition relief for the 2012 Forms W-2 (meaning Forms W-2 for the calendar year 2012 that employers generally are required to furnish to employees in January 2013 and then file with the SSA).
+See Q&A-3 (relief for employers filing fewer than 250 Forms W-2); Q&A-6 (relief with respect to certain Forms W-2 furnished to terminated employees before the end of the year); Q&A-17 (relief with respect to multiemployer plans); Q&A-18 (relief for HRAs); Q&A-20 (relief with respect to certain dental and vision plans); Q&A-21 (relief with respect to self-insured plans of employers not subject to COBRA continuation coverage or similar requirements); and Q&A-32 (relief for certain employers with respect to coverage under an employee assistance program, on-site medical clinic or wellness program).
+Future guidance may limit the availability of some or all of this transition relief; however, any such future guidance will be prospective only and will not be applicable earlier than January 1 of the calendar year beginning at least six months after the date of issuance of the guidance.
+In no case will any such future guidance limit the availability of this transition relief for the 2012 Forms W-2 (the Forms W-2 for the calendar year 2012 that employers generally are required to furnish to employees in January 2013 and then file with the SSA).
 For example, in no event will reporting be required for 2012 Forms W-2 for any employer required to file fewer than 250 2011 Forms W-2.